EhtishamAshraf/Robotic_Arm_Vision_Pick_Place/README.md

 > - However, **with the current setup**, the **camera's Y-axis** aligns with the image's **horizontal X-direction**, and the **camera's Z-axis** aligns with the image's **vertical downward Y-direction**.
 > - Consequently, the Y and Z coordinates are negative relative to the image axes.

-The below image shows the frame of the camera:
+The below image shows the frame of the camera in rviz:
 ![camera frame](https://github.com/EhtishamAshraf/Robotic_Arm_Vision_Pick_Place/blob/2e53db006fcf785844715a155fc84e6350c14991/ur5_control/Images/camera_frame.png)

 The camera captures the scene and the detection algorithm identifies individual cubes within the field of view.
 For each detected cube, the algorithm computes the centroid, draws a bounding box around it, and displays the identified color label.
 This provides both visual feedback and critical information for further processing steps such as coordinate transformation and pick-and-place operations.